vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_2.md

 ## Basic

 Use the setup() function and the draw() function to draw an orange ellipse to the screen.
 Use variables for the x, y, ellipseWidth and ellipseHeight.
+Use a variable for the x-position of the ellipse and inside the draw function add 1 to the variable you just created every frame, so that the ellipse starts moving to the right.

 ## Advanced

-Use a variable for the x-position of the ellipse and inside the draw function add 1 to the variable you just created every frame, so that the ellipse starts moving to the right.
+Use a variable for the width and height of the orange ellipse and inside the draw function add 1 to the variable you just created every frame, so that the ellipse grows in size.
-Use a variable for the width and height of the ellipse and inside the draw function add 1 to the variable you just created every frame, so that the ellipse grows in size.
+Create variables for the red, green and blue-colour values of the ellipse and change the colour over time by adding to or subtracting an amount from the values.
+The colour of your ellipse should change over time.

 ## Expert